ubccr/ccrdocs/pages/policies/support.md

 ## Requesting Support

-Requests for support are to be submitted through the [CCR help portal](https://ubccr.freshdesk.com) or by emailing `ccr-help@buffalo.edu` and are handled on a first come, first served basis.
+Requests for support are to be submitted through the [CCR help portal](https://ubccr.freshdesk.com) or by emailing CCR Help and are handled on a first come, first served basis.
 We strive to respond within 2 business days to all requests for help.
 Though hardware and software installations and configurations may take longer, they are usually completed within two weeks.
+Please see the [CCR Help page for more information](../help.md).